Top 5 Most Difficult Guitar Songs

 Steve Vai – Juice

 Ah, Steve Vai.
 The man every guitarist drools over.
-Picking his most difficult song was difficult, but “Juice” has some fast bogie and pinch harmonics that are pretty darn impressive.
+Picking his most difficult song was difficult; but “Juice” has some fast bogie and pinch harmonics that are pretty darn impressive.
 It also features one of the best guitar solos according to my guitarist (but I don’t listen to him due to his ego – see above).
-An indication this tune deserves a place on the list is that it ends with Devin Townsend (ex-band member of Vai’s) saying ‘Shut up – we know you can play!’
+An indication this tune deserves a place on the list is that it ends with Devin Townsend (an ex-band member of Vai’s) saying ‘Shut up – we know you can play!’

 Eddie Van Halen – Eruption